 The title page should carry the following information: (1) The full title of the paper, not exceeding 120 characters (including spaces) and avoiding abbreviations.
 (2) The full name of all authors.
 (3) The name(s) and address(es) of the institution(s) where the work was performed.
 (The present addresses of the authors, if different from the above, should appear in a footnote.)
 (4) The name, mailing address, telephone number, fax number and e-mail address of the author responsible for correspondence about the manuscript (corresponding author).
 (5) A running title, usually no more than 40 characters (including letters and spaces), at the foot of the title page.

-A "Highlights" section that summarizes the main findings of the manuscript will be required for submission.
+A “Highlights” section that summarizes the main findings of the manuscript in relation to Conditioning Medicine will be required for submission.

 The abstract should not exceed 250 words and should be followed by appropriate keywords up to a maximum of six.
 The abstract should provide the context or background for the study and should state the study’s purpose, basic procedures, main findings, and principal conclusions.
 It should emphasize new and important aspects of the study or observations.

 The introduction should provide a context or background for the study.
 It should state the specific purpose or research objective of, or hypothesis tested by, the study or observation.

 The methods and materials section should include the methods, apparatus (including the manufacturer’s name in parentheses), and procedures in sufficient detail to allow others to reproduce the results, including the following: references to established methods; references and brief descriptions for methods that have been published but are not well-known; information about all drugs and chemicals used, including generic name(s), dose(s), and route(s) of administration; and description of statistical methods with enough detail to enable a knowledgeable reader with access to the original data to verify the reported results.